About Intention Actions

 See Inspections topic in the IntelliJ Platform UI Guidelines on naming, writing description, and message texts for inspections/intentions.

-You can view a list of all available intention actions using the Intention List provided by the IDE.
+You can view a list of all available intention actions as well as enable/disable them using the Intentions List in .

 The conditional_operator_intention sample plugin illustrates the use of the following techniques:

-<%IntelliJ SDK Docs project%>/code_samples/conditional_operator_intention directory.
-When launched, this plugin adds the Convert ternary operator if statement item to the Conditional Operator node in the IDEA Intentions list:
+When launched, this plugin adds the Convert ternary operator if statement item to the Conditional Operator node in the Intentions List:

 Running the Plugin